sergiududa/CNN-using-HLS/README.md

 ### Directory structure: ###
   This package contains the following directories:
-   *   modules/ - directory used for the development and testing of individual HLS functions that are for the CNN implementation
+   *   modules/ - directory used for the development and testing of individual HLS functions that are used for the CNN implementation
    *   nnet_stream/   - directory containing the C++ source and testbench
    *   py/        - directory containing the python code used to train the neural network